-- 1.4.1 General The name of the Organising NAC and the name of the local Organisers will be published in the Local Procedures. - 1.4.1.1 The Organisers will publish contact information, addresses for correspondence, banking information, and references to sources of official information in the Local Procedures. - 1.4.1.2 The Organisers will publish the units of measure for distance, altitude, speed, vertical speed, wind speed, and mass in the Local Procedures. - 1.4.1.3 Before the final bid deadline, the Organisers shall cooperate with the IGC Bureau in reaching agreements regarding any special circumstances pertaining to the championships.
+- 1.4.1 General The name of the Organising NAC and the name of the local Organisers will be published in the Local Procedures. - 1.4.1.1 The Organisers will publish contact information, addresses for correspondence, banking information, and references to sources of official information in the Local Procedures. - 1.4.1.2 The Organisers will publish the units of measure for distance, altitude, speed, vertical speed, wind speed, and mass in the Local Procedures. - 1.4.1.3 The Organisers will publish in the Local Procedures the methods of digital communications that will be in use during the event.